 My pregnant wife takes 4 pharmaceutical grade fish oil pills every day.
 (See her dosage details below)

 Pregnancy is not the time for discount fish oil.
-Pharmaceutical grade fish oil is definitely cleaner and purer than regular drug store fish oils.
+Algae- DHA and pharmaceutical grade fish oil are definitely cleaner and purer than regular drug store fish oils.
 And the peace of mind is worth the added cost.

 The Truth About Mercury and Fish Oil during Pregnancy